What is a Coach?

 What does a Coach do?

-The coach's primary responsibility is to motivate the student or client to achieve their potential in any area or areas that need improvement.
+A coach's primary responsibility is to motivate the student or client to achieve their potential in any area or areas that need improvement.
 They also develop specific skill sets and goals important to the job or type of recreation.
 These skills vary depending on the type of mentor to student relationship.

 Athletic coaches prepare athletes of all types and skill levels for competition.
 Through the use of training techniques and psychological motivation, athletic coaches assist students in meeting their athletic goals and keep them performing at their peak.
 Most athletic coaches work in secondary and post-secondary educational institutions as members of the faculty, but some positions are available at camps or locally organized sporting clubs.
 Athletic coaches may work with students in a variety of sports.
 Those at the post-secondary level will almost always teach one specific sport, whether it be basketball, football, baseball, volleyball or hockey.